prwitt/azure-demos/azure-security/README.md

 ...
 ```

-Logout of the `myLab1VmMgmt` VM.
+Logout from the `myLab1VmMgmt` VM.
 To confirm that you can access the `myLab1VmWeb` web server from outside of Azure, enter `curl <publicIpAddress>` from your own computer.
-The connection succeeds, because port 80 is allowed inbound from the Internet to the `myAsgWebServers` application security group that the network interface attached to the `myLab1VmWeb` VM is in.
+The connection succeeds because port 80 is allowed inbound from the Internet to the `myAsgWebServers` application security group that the network interface attached to the `myLab1VmWeb` VM is in.
 You can try to access `myLab1VmWeb` via SSH and you will notice that it is not working, as it is allowed only from the `myLab1VmMgmt`.

 #### Lab resources cleanup: